coderamen666/srd-v3.5-md/spells/spells-a-b.md

 -   **Saving Throw:** None
 -   **Spell Resistance:** Yes (harmless)

-*Barkskin* toughens a creature's skin.
-The effect grants a +2 enhancement bonus to the creature's existing natural armor bonus.
+*Barkskin* toughens a creature’s skin.
+The effect grants a +2 enhancement bonus to the creature’s existing natural armor bonus.
 This enhancement bonus increases by 1 for every three caster levels above 3rd, to a maximum of +5 at caster level 12th.

-The enhancement bonus provided by *barkskin* stacks with the target's natural armor bonus, but not with other enhancement bonuses to natural armor.
+The enhancement bonus provided by *barkskin* stacks with the target’s natural armor bonus, but not with other enhancement bonuses to natural armor.
 A creature without natural armor has an effective natural armor bonus of +0.

-## Bear's Endurance
+## Bear’s Endurance

 -   Transmutation
 -   **Level:** Clr 2, Drd 2, Rgr 2, Sor/Wiz 2